shadmehr1/3D-Printed-Compliant-Actuator/README.md

 ## Manufacturing & 3D Printing Notes

-Utilizing FDM 3D printing for the Shactuator's components brought both advantages and specific considerations:
+Utilizing a Bambu P1S to fabricate components brought both advantages and specific considerations:

 * **Press-Fit Tolerances:** When designing circular press-fit parts, such as bearing seats on 3D printed components, I noticed that oversizing the printed part by **1-2%** generally yields an optimal interference fit.
 This helps compensate for common 3D printing dimensional inaccuracies and ensures secure seating of components.
 * **Mid-Print Bearing Insertion:** For the planetary carriers, a unique assembly step was required: the 3D print had to be paused partway through its fabrication to allow for the precise insertion of the small roller bearings.
 This ensures the bearings are fully encapsulated within the printed structure.